tvalavadzeanaQA/Manual-QA-Portfolio/README.md

-# Manual-QA-Portfolio
+# Hello, I’m Ana!

-Hello!
-I’m Ana — a Manual QA specialist with hands-on experience in testing web and mobile applications.
-I focus on delivering high–quality products through structured testing approaches, clear documentation, and effective communication with development teams.

-This repository presents selected examples of my QA work, while respecting confidentiality agreements (NDA).
-All materials here are anonymized or recreated for demonstration purposes.
+A Junior Manual QA Tester with practical experience in web, mobile and API testing.
+Currently, I work as a QA Trainee at GenofIT, where I’m involved in the full testing cycle — reviewing requirements, designing and executing test cases, validating functionality and UI workflows, performing regression and exploratory testing, reporting bugs in Jira, and participating in Agile/Scrum processes.
+I also have experience with backend data validation using SQL and API testing with Postman, ensuring accurate system behaviour and reliable integrations.
+Having completed a UX/UI Design course, I evaluate interfaces not only from a functional perspective but also from a usability and user experience standpoint, which helps me support the delivery of intuitive, user-centred digital products.
+I am committed to continuous learning, attention to detail, and contributing to product quality and team collaboration.

 ---

 ## 🔍 Projects & Experience (NDA Compliant)

-I have worked on multiple commercial projects, including:
+I have worked on multiple commercial projects.

-- Web-based internal management systems
-- E-commerce platforms
-- Customer-facing mobile applications
-- REST API integrations

 Due to confidentiality agreements, project names, company names, and specific proprietary details are not disclosed.
 However, the structure and logic of QA work are demonstrated through anonymized:

 - Test Cases
 - Bug Reports